NXE — NexGen Energy Ltd.

 4. Bad News, Challenges, or Points of Concern

-- The uranium market remains structurally undersupplied, with legacy operators facing execution challenges and production downgrades.
+- The uranium market remains structurally undersupplied, with legacy operators facing execution challenges and limited new supply coming online.

 5. Notable Q&A Insights